 NOTE!
-Password can be 1-4 numeric digits.
+Password can be number or letter characters up to 4 digits.

 Units Settings Menu

 This menu is used to set the units for flow, temperature, and pressure as well as the setting of reference temperature and reference pressure.

 These values will be set at Fox Thermal using information supplied by the customer.
 These values can be changed to match a new application.
 The units setting is accessed from the Main Menu.
 To access the Unit Settings Menu: